 Create a Channel

-If you haven't, sign up on YouTube and create a channel.
+If you haven't yet, sign up on YouTube and create a channel.

 Click the camera icon on the top right, then select 'Upload Video'.
 Drag and drop your file.